broadinstitute/cds-ensemble/DOCS.md

 --gene-filter [LIST_OF_GENES]
 ```

-Prepares the targets to be consumed by `fit-models`.
+Prepares the targets to be consumed by `fit-model`.
 Concretely, filters if one is specified and outputs a feather file.
 Only one filter may be applied.

 ### Options
 - `--input` \